How Emily Blunt and John Krasinski Built a Marriage That Leaves Us All Feeling Just a Little Jealous - E! Online

 Dozens of performances in, he remains blown away.
 "The air changes in the room when she starts doing what she does," he shared with Vanity Fair.
 "It's so honest and so pure and so powerful.
 It's like a superpower that she can just unlock."

 That awe extends off the screen into the way they navigate their joint existence.

 "I gotta say it just sort of happens organically," he told E!
 News in 2019 of how they adeptly balance two lightening hot careers with everything else.
 "It's one of those things where I was a huge fan of hers before I even met her, so I continue to be a huge fan of hers in everything she does.
 So we're just extremely supportive, we get what the job is and that you gotta travel and do some stuff, but it's always about coming back home and being together, it's the most important thing."

 To hear Blunt tell it, their transition from those early days of dating to a shared life and home was fairly natural.
 Though she'd recently purchased a London home she'd planned to inhabit with her sister before taking up with Krasinski, "Gradually more and more of my stuff just accumulated at his house," she noted to Harper's Bazaar U.K. last year, "and then suddenly I was living in L.A."

 It was in their shared city that Krasinski dropped to bended knee roughly a year into their romance, proffering a three-carat, antique-cut diamond ring and the promise of forever.

 "It was very casual," he shared with Access Hollywood at the 2009 Emmys.
 "She did cry after I cried and we cried and then everyone around us was crying.
 Then, I think people weren't really sure what was going on, but they were crying because we were crying.
 But it was great.
 At the end of the day she said yes which is great.
 It's a big part of this whole thing."

 By the following July, they were exchanging vows at Clooney's 18th century villa, Krasinski's Leatherheads director insisting on providing the venue.
 "George said, 'I have this place and you should feel free to use it,'" the actor noted to Elle.
 "Only on the fourth ask did I say yes.
 Because the first three times I thought, There's no way he is serious.
 But I started to see his feelings get hurt.
 I actually hurt George Clooney's feelings."

-Not quite four years into their newlywed bliss, the couple dove into the great undertaking that is parenting, welcoming eldest daughter Hazel in February 2014 and her little sister Violet 28 months later, and settled into a townhouse in Brooklyn some 3,000 miles removed from Hollywood.
+Not quite four years into their newlywed bliss, the couple dove into the great undertaking that is parenting, welcoming eldest daughter Hazel in February 2014 and her little sister Violet 28 months later, and settled into a townhouse in Brooklyn some 3,000 miles removed from Hollywood where they felt they had the best shot at some semblance of normality.

-Signing on to play his wife in A Quiet Place, Krasinski's directorial debut that he'd reworked from the original spec script, broke two of Blunt's cardinal career rules.
-The timing forced her to truncate her required five-month hiatus between projects while shoving aside any hesitations she might have had about taking their relationship to the big screen.
+Of course, even grade schoolers know what a movie star is.
+And so despite their best efforts, Hazel came home from school, Blunt recalled in an interview with the Sunday Times, "and she goes, 'Are you famous?'"

+It was a first for Blunt, she and Krasinski making the deliberate choice not to use the f-word themselves.
+"Someone at school had clearly said it," she continued.
+"I was like, 'Um…not really, I don't think I am.
+Did someone say that to you, Haze?'
+She said, 'Yeah,' but then she wouldn't divulge much more, you know, but it's weird.
+It's weird."

+A Quiet Place II, the long-awaited follow-up to their 2018 thriller, raked in some $58.5 million over Memorial Day Weekend in 2021, fans once again captivated by Krasinski's creation.
+Signing back on to be directed by her husband was a given for Blunt the moment she read his script.
+Though it meant she once again had to break her cardinal career rule about not taking their relationship to the big screen.

-Watching his wife dive into Mary Poppins Returns prep, Krasinski had abandoned any inkling of the plan he had to ask her to take on the part he'd written with her in mind, accepting her suggestions for the role.
+Ahead of the first film, his directorial debut, Krasinski initially abandoned the plan he had to ask her to take on the part he'd written with her in mind, accepting her suggestions for the role.
 "I didn't want this to be the one job that she was like, 'Listen, I don't know if I love this, but I love you, so I'll do it,'" he explained to The Hollywood Reporter.

 Then, as they were on a cross-country flight, she read his script about a set of new parents raising their family in total silence to protect them from monsters that hunt by sound, this postapocalyptic world he created in between late nights with then-newborn Violet.

 "I went sort of gray," she recalled to the outlet.
 "I couldn't imagine the thought of letting someone else play the part."
 So she asked her husband if it was still up for grabs.
 "It was like she was proposing to me," he said.
 "It was one of the greatest moments in my career.
 I screamed out, 'Yes!'
 I'm surprised we didn't emergency land in San Antonio."

 His excitement proved warranted.
 A $50 million opening weekend led to an overall $341 million worldwide gross and rave reviews from both their peers in the industry (she was nominated for a supporting actress SAG Award; he collected the Critics' Choice Movie Award trophy for Best Sci-Fi/Horror flick) and their adopted New York City neighborhood.